Meeting with Gladys and Julie

 Summary : Identification of effective therapeutic combinations for pediatric brain tumors.

-28. Targeting iron metabolism to overcome chemoresistance in neuroblastoma
+28. Targeting iron metabolism to overcome therapeutic resistance in refractory pediatric cancer

 Team : Pharmacologie Moléculaire inversée en oncologie pédiatrique (REMAP-4kids)